 The wanted signal applies to each supported polarization, under the assumption of polarization match.
 The interferer shall be polarization matched in-band and the polarization maintained for out-of-band frequencies.

-For BS type 2-O the OTA out-of-band blocking requirement apply from 30 MHz to FUL,low – 1500 MHz and from FUL,high + 1500 MHz up to 2nd harmonic of the upper frequency edge of the operating band.
+For BS type 2-O operating in FR2-1, the OTA out-of-band blocking requirement apply from 30 MHz to FUL,low – 1500 MHz and from FUL,high + 1500 MHz up to 2nd harmonic of the upper frequency edge of the operating band.

+For BS type 2-O operating in FR2-2, the OTA out-of-band blocking requirement apply from 30 MHz to FUL,low – 3500 MHz and from FUL,high + 3500 MHz up to 2nd harmonic of the upper frequency edge of the operating band.

 For OTA wanted and OTA interfering signals provided at the RIB using the parameters in table 10.6.3.1-1, the following requirements shall be met: